Umairulislam/repo-exercise/README.md

 # Repo Exercise
-Lab - Using a Reposiitory
+Lab - Using a Repository